MindorksOpenSource/CrashReporter/README.md

 ```
 CrashReporter.initialize(this, crashReporterPath);
 ```
-Note: You don't have to call CrashReporter.initialize if you want to save logs in default path
+Note: You don't need to call CrashReporter.initialize() if you want logs to be saved in default directory

 ### Using log Exception API
 ### If you want to capture exceptions then you can use below APIs